 This number indicates your debt compared to your total overall gross income.
 You want it to be roughly lower than 36%, which is the cutoff many bankers use when determining who will get a mortgage.
 You can easily find this number with an online calculator.
 If you carry too much debt to qualify, experts recommend doing your best to pay off high-interest debt, decrease your debt-to-income ratio closer to the 36% mark, and try again with refinancing.

-We know in the current economy, it’s easier said than done, but finding a stable income source can be an essential element in finding a mortgage at a low rate.
+Finding a stable income source can be an essential element in finding a mortgage at a low rate.
 Your banker will look at your tax documents for the preceding year to see if there’s a steady, stable income.
-“This is really a hard time to get a loan approved if you don’t have income,” says Schlesinger.
-“Maybe in a two-income family where you’ve lost one of the incomes, you might be able to qualify.”
+“This is really a hard time to get a loan approved if you don’t have income,” says Jill Schlesinger, CBS news analyst and author of “The Dumb Things Smart People Do With Their Money.
 Even temporary work, she says, is better than nothing, but a preferably full-time, paying job is important.